There are many new (and old) challenges that our immune systems need to manage, from chemical toxic exposures to super bugs, not to mention stress.

 Keen to lean and use more immune boosting tactics?

-Fortify Your Immunity Workshop with Sally Mathrick –Make fire tonic and an eating plan to keep you well all winter
+Fortify Your Immunity Workshops with Sally Mathrick –Make fire tonic and an eating plan to keep you well all winter

 By Sally Mathrick 2019